NGFW Clusters

 HSCI-A ports on each firewall connect to each other, and HSCI-B ports on each

-high-bandwidth, inter-firewall links (IFLs) that handle asymmetric traffic, along
+HSCI interfaces are high-bandwidth, inter-firewall links (IFLs) that handle

 MACsec

-The IFL connection utilizes the HSCI- ports on the NGFW exclusively.
-The HSCI-A and
+The IFL connection utilizes the HSCI ports on the NGFW exclusively.
+You can configure

-HSCI-B can be configured for redundancy using an active/backup model.
+the HSCI-A and HSCI-B for redundancy using an active/backup model.

 Beginning with PAN-OS 11.1.5, NGFW clustering allows you to configure Media Access Control Security